Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 That is to be taken literally.
-Really everything, including any closing `</plaintext>` or `</html>` will be printed as if a rogue, unclosed `<pre>` would be present.
-This makes `<plaintext>` the only non-empty element that has no end tag at all.
+Really everything, including any closing `</plaintext>` or `</html>` will be printed as if a rogue, unclosed `<pre>` would suddenly go haywire and slurp up the rest of the page.
+By the way, this makes `<plaintext>` the only non-empty element that has no end tag at all.

 On first sight that sounds like a really stupid superpower.
 On second sight, it still does.
 We go into why that element came into HTML below.
 But today we can